guillaumewuip/freeboxApi_node/README.md

-freeboxApi_node
+FreeboxOS Api - NodeJS module
 ===============

-A NodeJS module for the new Freebox OS API.
+A NodeJS module for the new FreeboxOS API.

 Please read also the doc : http://dev.freebox.fr/sdk/os.